 All new students receive a college email account.
+A username and password for a student's college email account is sent to the email address the student provides on his or her admission application.
 Students must use their official Wor-Wic email account for all communications with other students and employees at the college.
 Faculty members provide their students with information about how email will be used in their classes.
 The email accounts of students who do not maintain continuous enrollment are deleted.